 Why should you pursue your interpreting degree at RIT/NTID?

 - More than 1,200 Deaf and hard-of-hearing students live, study and socialize on the RIT campus with nearly 17,000 hearing students, providing interpreting students like you with excellent opportunities to interact with students and enhance your language and interpreting skills as well as your experience with Deaf culture.

 - The faculty of NTID’s Department of American Sign Language and Interpreting Education are nationally respected interpreter educators.
 All of our American Sign Language classes are taught by Deaf faculty members who are certified by the American Sign Language Teachers Association, and all of our interpreting instructors are certified as sign language interpreters by the Registry of Interpreters for the Deaf and are active in the Conference of Interpreter Trainers.

 - Our labs are state-of-the-art facilities with a wealth of interpreting and sign language materials.

-- Because RIT/NTID receives special federal support for students in the interpreting program, you pay about one-third of RIT’s regular tuition rate.
+- Because RIT/NTID receives special federal support for students in the interpreting program, you pay less than one-half of RIT’s regular tuition rate.

 - You have access to more than 100 interpreters on campus and more than 300 off campus in the Rochester community.